The-Balance-FFXIV/balance-static/content/jobs/tanks/paladin/basic-guide.md

 Outside of high-end optimization, choice of skill speed has little impact on the Paladin rotation, and can be chosen for comfort (faster speeds are more forgiving and latency-friendly for fitting 11 GCDs into FoF).

-In optimization, each encounter must be considered separately to determine how many GCDs are gained or lost by different skill speeds, as well as lining up the GCD with any melee disengages.
+In optimization, each encounter must be considered separately to determine how many GCDs are gained or lost by different skill speeds, as well as to line up the GCD with any melee disengages.
 In general, the slowest speed that doesn't lose any major GCDs within a phase will be the strongest choice.